 Resistance is a little different in every edition, but in 5e, it halves the damage against you.
 That’s right.
 A cantrip can turn a really scary amount of damage into something far more manageable for your squishy spellcaster.

-As a note, do make sure you are aware that it’s only against weapon attacks which means that beasts aren’t going to care at all, and magic effects are also not effected.
+As a note, do make sure you are aware that it’s only against weapon attacks which means that magic effects are not included.
+As a commenter pointed out below, however, “weapon attacks” will include not only traditional weapons but also unarmed attacks and natural weapon attacks as well.
 Additionally, it’s at your DM’s discretion if they round up at an odd number, and it’s safe to assume they will (I certainly would).

 Basically, this spell is useful if you somehow find yourself cornered by an enemy and the rest of your party is otherwise occupied.
 It’ll buy you at least one more round of life.
 And, really, that can make all the difference.